d4nst/UndirectedGraphApp/README.md

 ##### Data management
 Used by the Data Loader console application.
-There are three methods available: an XML parser to parse a single file to a GraphNode entity, a method to insert an XML file to the database using the provided parser, and a method to insert all the XML files under a given directory to the database using the provided parser.
+There are three methods available: an XML parser to read a single file and insert it in a GraphNode entity, a method to insert an XML file to the database using the provided parser, and a method to insert all the XML files under a given directory to the database using the provided parser.

 ##### Front-end oriented
 Used to provide data for the web application.